 What about the foods?

-I can’t forget the struggles I did for finding better foods in Colombo, as a resident of Pakistan, We always like to have Pakistani or Indian or Afghan foods and formally “Halal” foods which I did not find in Colombo, and especially, the test of every cooked food in Colombo was too much different than what I used to eat in Pakistan.
-During my two days in Colombo, I only ate McDonald and KFC burgers which were of the same test like we have in Pakistan, but the other things I could not eat easily.
-Anyways, it’s only for Muslims, if you are from a Western country or a Southeast Asian country then I hope you’ll like the foods in Colombo.
-One important thing to mention here is the food is also expensive in Sri Lanka, so make sure to check the price menu before ordering, and also try to ask a Tuk Tuk rider for foods of your choice if he knew better place.
-Most of the Tuk Tuk riders speak English well.
+I can’t forget the struggles I did for finding better food in Colombo, as a resident of Pakistan, We always like to have Pakistani or Indian or Afghan food which I did not find in Colombo, and especially, the taste of all cooked food in Colombo was different than what I used to eat in Pakistan.
+During my two days in Colombo, I only ate McDonald and KFC burgers which were of the same taste as we have in Pakistan, but the other things I could not eat easily.
+Anyways, if you are from a Western country or a Southeast Asian country then I hope you’ll like the food in Colombo.
+One important thing to mention here is that the food is also expensive in Sri Lanka, so make sure to check the price menu before ordering.

 And here in Sri Lanka, I’ll recommend you to stay in the Colombo 3 area because that’s near to the tourist places, and you can easily go anywhere you want by foot or in a Tuk Tuk.